turingschool/backend-curriculum-site/module4/lessons/asynchronicity-in-javascript.md

 ## Learning Goals

-- Students can use promises and callbacks to execute logic asynchronously
+- Students can execute logic asynchronously with callbacks and AJAX requests
+- Students understand how JavaScript executes synchronously vs asynchronously
-- Students can read and explain code that uses callbacks and promises to execute asynchronous logic
+- Students can read and explain JavaScript that executes asynchronously
+- Students are exposed to JS Promise structure for writing asynchronous JS

 ## Intro